Overview

 3. Prepare Gateway’s keystore certificate

 The keystore certificate for Gateway with SNI routing needs to include the Gateway advertised host, as well as a SAN for each advertised broker in the cluster.
-Alternatively, wildcards*
+Alternatively, wildcards* can be used in the SAN, if supported by your issuer and security team.

 If you need to detail all the advertised brokers in the Gateway keystore, here is the format returned by Gateway for each broker: